vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-03-28, I spent a bunch of time and enery on package pickup from the Amazon locker and then a little more time shopping at Walgreens.
 As a result, I didn't have time to go jogging.

+## 2024-03-29: skipped jogging due to rain

+On 2024-03-29, I skipped jogging due to rain and wet sidewalks through the day.

+## 2024-03-30: resumption of weight exercises and jogging

+On 2024-03-30, I resumed weight exercises.
+The last date of weight exercises was 2024-03-13.
+I also resumed jogging; the last date of jogging was 2024-03-26.